jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

 We drilled out the middle of a nordic walking pole and replaced it with a load cell.
 - This combination of Arduino and Python code reads data from the walking pole via bluetooth and plots the data in real time.
 Timestamped data can be exported as a csv. <br />
-- We created a resin housing, secured with epoxy and screws, to attach to the pole.  <br />
+- We created a resin housing, secured with epoxy and screws, to attach to the pole.  <br /> <br />

    <img src= "Images/SOP_Images/Pole.png" width = "200"> <br />